Emmanuelkimutai/alx-low_level_programming/0x08-recursion/README.md

 Function that prints a string in reverse
 Function that returns the lenght of a string
-Function that returns the factorial of a given number
+Function that returns the factorial of a given number function that returns the value of x raised to power of y